-We never intended on stopping at Ellenbrae station, but had heard good reviews about the scones, and decided to break up the long day from Mitchell falls to El Questro.
-We spent a night there, and enjoyed the stay.
+We spent a night there, and really enjoyed the stay.
 It’s got a great atmosphere, and the staff are amazing.

 Where is Ellenbrae Station?

-Ellenbrae is pretty well the next station from the Pentecost river crossing.
+Ellenbrae is pretty well the next station from the Pentecost river crossing, heading towards the Eastern end of the Gibb River Road.
 Its about 112km from Home valley and 160km from El Questro.

 How much is it to camp?